remidej/remi.space/content/blog/typescript-graphql-type-safety/index.md

 }
 ```

 We can then type `npm run apollo:types` when there's a change in our schema or our queries and mutations.
-We can also keep it running in the background like this: `npm run apollo:types --watch`
+We can also keep it running in the background using `npm run apollo:types --watch`.

 Note that the Apollo CLI can also be replaced by other tools: